jlan84/knn-assignment/pair.md

 We will be implementing the **CART** algorithm.
 This means that every split will be binary.
 For categorical features, splits will be like: `sunny` or `not sunny`.
 For continuous features, splits will be like: `<80` or `>=80`.

 1. Implement the `_entropy` method, which is given by the following equation.
 Entropy measures the amount of "disorder" in a set.
-Here there are *m* elements in the set and *ci* is the class of the *i*-th element.
+Here there are *m* classes in the set and *ci* is the *i*-th class of our target y.

     ![shannon entropy](images/entropy.png)